Can black holes evaporate past extremality?: Implications

 Information issues aside, we do wish to emphasize that this model suggests a major revision in how black hole interiors are understood.
 The conventional wisdom is that the instability of the Cauchy horizon results in a ``final singularity'' that will be experienced by infalling observers in finite proper time, much like the situation for the Schwarzschild interior.
 By contrast, in our scenario these observers either hit the outgoing matter inside the black hole or act themselves like the original collapsing matter, experiencing highly blueshifted incoming radiation that locks them to the inner horizon as evaporation proceeds.
 This material must lose mass as evaporation proceeds, but at the final moment of black hole disappearance (be it at the near-extremal or near-zero-mass limit), what remains of it can re-emerge into the external universe.

-Indeed, we predict that, for collapsing matter in the parameter regime where the Cauchy horizon would be approached without backreaction, \textit{no singularity ever forms}.
+Indeed, we predict that \textit{no singularity ever forms}.
 What of the singularity theorem \cite{Penrose:1964wq}?
 The theorem assumes positive energy, which Hawking radiation does not respect.
 A simple physical picture emerges: the locally-small ingoing Hawking flux has amplified (blueshifted) energetic effects near the would-be Cauchy horizon, resulting in macroscopically-important energy-condition violations that prevent the formation of a singularity.
 This idea likely has general validity, beyond the simple model considered here.

 Can any of this story be carried over to astrophysical black holes?
 We would say yes.
 The Kerr-Newman interior contains a Cauchy horizon everywhere except for the measure-zero Schwarzschild solution, and the severe causal difficulties with its ring singularity suggest that the singularity cannot form dynamically.
 We suspect that matter forming a Kerr-Newman black hole will approach the would-be Cauchy horizon and experience strong backreaction from incoming energy and Hawking radiation, behaving just as in our toy model.
 Indeed, we would suggest that a trip inside a real black hole would reveal not a singularity, but rather an outgoing remnant of the matter that previously fell in.